-Leclerc takes Singapore pole as Verstappen aborts lap
+Leclerc on Singapore pole after Verstappen fuel issue

-Singapore Grand Prix: Charles Leclerc takes pole as Max Verstappen aborts lap
+Singapore Grand Prix: Charles Leclerc on pole after Max Verstappen fuel issue

 Last updated on .From the section Formula 1